maomao0819/Graduate-Courses/Applied Deep Learning/HW3/report.md

           "unk_token": "<unk>"
         }
         ```
-        Tokenize source texts (News content) to embedding or tokens.
+        * Tokenize source texts (News content) to embedding or tokens.
 That is, it splits the sentence into a bag of words and pads to a maximum length and truncates.
 Then, encode them.
+        * Skip special tokens and ignore padding tokens for loss

 ## Q2: Training
 * Hyperparameter